 Has your life started to feel small and rigid because you have to stick to your routine to feel stable?

-Maybe you are avoiding anything that could bring back a traumatic memory or arouse charged feelings.
+Maybe, you’re avoiding anything that could bring back a traumatic memory or bring on charged feelings.

-Is your life lacking pleasure become you are so accustomed to feeling numb?
+Is your life lacking pleasure because you are so used to feeling numb?

-Are you always preparing for the worst and struggling to let go of tense feelings, even when you try to sleep at night?
+Are you always preparing for the worst.
+As well as struggling to let go of tense feelings, even when you try to sleep at night?

 If you can relate with some of these feelings, you could be experiencing PTSD.